 What Is Facebook Jobs?

-Facebook Jobs is simply a job site hosted right inside of Facebook.
-Almost like how Marketplace is just Facebooks’ classifieds section.
+Facebook Jobs is simply a job site hosted right inside of Facebook, in the same way that Marketplace is Facebooks’ classifieds section.
 It’s a place for Facebook users to see and quickly apply to job postings in their area using information from their profile.

 It’s free for both applicants and companies to use, and can offer your business a strategic advantage in reaching potential applicants without adding costs.
 It’s a win-win for everybody.